How to Detect Checkra1n iOS Jailbreak, Protect iOS Apps

 -

-Jailbreak Detection Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Jailbreak Detection is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -